 Do they have a head?
 Do they bite?
 What are they?
 These questions come to us a lot, usually accompanied by pictures showing this seemingly fierce predatory insect.

 The insect in question is Scutigera coleoptrata, more commonly known as the house centipede.
 The first thing you need to do is relax.
 The only way the house centipede is dangerous is if you happen to be another insect such as a bed bug, cockroach, spider, termite, silverfish or other pest.
 In fact, what you have there is a tiny exterminator that can help get rid of other pests.

 House centipedes look scary, but the facts about them are not scary.
 All is explained on this page below, so read on.
-However, if you think you have too many house centipedes around your property call us today at 800-937-8398.
+However, if you need help to control house centipedes around your property, call us today at 800-937-8398.

 If you have a problem with house centipedes, contact Western Exterminator for help.

 The first thing you notice is that the house centipede has a lot of legs.
 The very name “centipede” hints at that since “centi-” means “hundred.”
 Although it looks like it has a hundred legs, the fact is that the house centipede has 15 pairs of legs.
 It also has two very long antenna on its head and two long appendages on it’s rear-end.
 Most house centipedes are yellowish-gray and have stripes down the length of their body and across their legs, too.

 There are several reasons for all of those legs.
 First, it helps make house centipedes very fast.
 Since they are both predators and prey, this helps out a lot.
 They can travel 1.3 feet-per-second, which means they can usually get away from predators and easily catch up to their intended meal.
 Second, those appendages both fore and aft mean it’s hard to tell which end is the front, which can actually deter predators.